uboone/uboonecode/uboone/TreeReader/README.md

 user specifies the name of the ROOT tree and a list of branch names where the required data is stored.

+An example configuration, where the names of the branches in the input TTree happen to match the key names, which are fixed.

     source: {
       fileNames: []
       module_type: TreeReader